pragma-/pbot/doc/Factoids.md

 #### Setting a usage message

-Suppose you want command to display a usage message if there are no arguments provided.
+Suppose you want the command to display a usage message if there are no arguments provided.
 You can use the [`factset`](#factset) command to set the `usage` [factoid meta-data](#factoid-metadata).

      <pragma-> !testargs